-4. Recruitment and the Duty to Discourage Athletically Motivated Transfers education for the student and promotes values that are inconsistent with the objectives of the ASAA.
-To meet the objectives of the ASAA, principals of member schools, athletic directors, coaches, students and other stakeholders (e.g. alumni associations, booster clubs and parent groups) must refrain from recruitment by means of influence or inducements that could or do encourage a student to enroll in or transfer to a school primarily for athletic purposes after the student has entered grade 10 and has participated in an ASAA sport.
+4. Recruitment and the Duty to Discourage Athletically Motivated Transfers meet the objectives of the ASAA, principals of member schools, athletic directors, coaches, students and other stakeholders (e.g. alumni associations, booster clubs and parent groups) must refrain from recruitment by means of influence or inducements that could or do encourage a student to enroll in or transfer to a school primarily for athletic purposes after the student has entered grade 10 and has participated in an ASAA sport.
 All stakeholders have a positive duty to discourage an athletically motivated transfer.
 Failure to discourage a transfer that is obviously athletically motivated constitutes recruitment.
 The fact that transfer eligibility has been approved in no way excuses recruitment.